atmire/DSpace/dspace-api/src/main/java/org/dspace/authority/README.md

 ```
 The title and the internal ID find their places in the already existing "value" and "id" fields.

-## Extend org.dspace.authority.AuthorityValue, add the fields and implement the methods
+## Extend org.dspace.content.authority.AuthorityValue, add the fields and implement the methods
 ```
 public class JournalAuthorityValue extends AuthorityValue {